Contact Center Solutions Featured Article

 He added, “With reports of its strong economic health despite a declining national economy, Oklahoma and its residents are perfectly matched to meet the needs of our clients.
 We eagerly anticipate increasing our candidate pool with Oklahoma applicants."

-Alpine Access claims to have employed more than 7,500 distributed home-based agents and has been included on fastest-growing company lists such as the Inc. 500, Deloitte (News - Alert) & Touche Fast 500 and the Denver Business Journal in each of the past several years.
+Alpine Access claims to have employed more than 7,500 distributed home-based agents and has been included on fastest-growing company lists such as the Inc. 500, Deloitte & Touche Fast 500 and the Denver Business Journal in each of the past several years.

-Jyothi Shanbhag is a contributing editor for TMCnet.
+Jyothi Shanbhag is a contributing editor for ContactCenterSolutions.
 To read more of Jyothi's articles, please visit her columnist page.

 Edited by Tim Gray